FilipHertzman/ChatApplication/README.md

 # Chat Application - Xcode, SwiftUI

-Course - API Integration & Database management.
-This Chat Application is a feature-rich and user-friendly tool that enables users to engage in real-time conversations with friends and contacts.
-Utilizing the power of SwiftUI and Firebase, the app offers a seamless and engaging messaging experience.
+This Chat Application enables users to engage in real-time conversations with friends and contacts.

 ![Chat App Image](https://images.squarespace-cdn.com/content/v1/62ddae4178abf52ddb78cf19/ac8a950c-3ba5-4906-9b19-15cea6b27966/Group+332.png?format=2500w)

 ## Key features of the app include:

 - **Message Statistics Feature**:
-  Analyzes the number of messages sent per day of the week, providing users with insights into their messaging activity and allowing them to track their communication patterns and habits over time.
+  Analyzes the number of messages sent per day of the week, providing users with insights into their messaging activity.

-- **Attractive and Intuitive User Interface**:
+- **User Interface**:
   Displays chat conversations and messages in a clean, easy-to-read format.

 - **Real-time Messaging Functionality**: